michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0050.md

 - n: a relation of mutual dependence or action or influence
 - n: mutual exchange of commercial or other privileges
 ### Family
+- reciprocity: reciprocities+
-reciprocity: reciprocities+;reciprocal: nonreciprocal, reciprocality, reciprocally, reciprocals, reciprocity
+- reciprocal: nonreciprocal, reciprocality, reciprocally, reciprocals, reciprocity
 ### Examples
 - Liberals are primarily sensitive to two such moral “tastes,” Haidt argues, one concerned with harm versus care, the other with fairness and reciprocity.
 - A work requirement encourages self-sufficiency and creates reciprocity between the recipient and the taxpayer.